Hairspray (1988 film): Critical response

-Awards
+Accolades

 The film was nominated for six Independent Spirit Awards, and the Grand Jury Prize at the Sundance Film Festival.

 Other works

 Broadway musical

 In mid-2002, Margo Lion teamed with writers Marc Shaiman and Thomas Meehan to turn Hairspray into a Broadway musical.
-The show opened on August 15, 2002 starring Marissa Jaret Winokur as Tracy and Harvey Fierstein as Edna.
+The show opened on August 15, 2002, starring Marissa Jaret Winokur as Tracy and Harvey Fierstein as Edna.
 The show won eight Tony Awards, including Best Musical, in 2003.
 The show closed on January 4, 2009.

 2007 film adaptation

 In 2006, New Line Cinema joined forces with Adam Shankman to adapt the Broadway show into a movie musical.
 The film was released July 20, 2007, starring John Travolta as Edna, Michelle Pfeiffer as Velma, Christopher Walken as Wilbur, Amanda Bynes as Penny Pingleton, Brittany Snow as Amber Von Tussle, Queen Latifah as Motormouth Maybelle, James Marsden as Corny, Zac Efron as Link, and newcomer Nikki Blonsky as Tracy.
 The film had a $75 million budget and earned over $200 million worldwide.